-This page contains the IDL-CDF patch (Version 3.9.0) based on (CDF library Version 3.9.0 CDF logo) for IDL 6.2 and later.
-If you have problems reading a CDF file or something is not working properly in IDL, we strongly recommend downloading the IDL CDF patch on this page and see if it solves your problem.
-If the patch still doesn't work or we don't have a patch for your operating system, please contact cdfsupport.
+This page contains the IDL-CDF patch (Version 3.9.0) based on (CDF library Version 3.9.0) for IDL® 6.2 and later.
+If you have problems reading a CDF file or something is not working properly in IDL, we strongly recommend downloading the IDL® CDF patch on this page and see if it solves your problem.
+If the patch still doesn’t work or we don’t have a patch for your operating system, please contact cdfsupport.

 To read about the available CDF modules from IDL, you can find them here: CDF_Routines.